 Conclusions and My Work

-I serve clients in 43 states, so most of my work is done virtually.
+I serve clients in 43 states, so most of my work is done online.
 I offer traditional individual therapy, couples counseling, and treatment of families with older children virtually, and I also provide My clinical specialties this way.
 We can discuss whether virtual therapy will work for you when we first talk.
-My experience with virtual therapy suggests that the benefits outweigh the challenges, often by a lot.
+My experience suggests that the benefits outweigh the challenges, often by a lot.
 Teletherapy allows me to serve people nationwide and gives clients a much greater choice of therapists.
-That said, this approach is not for everyone and you must consider your comfort with meeting online.
-Some approaches are hard to deliver online.
+This approach is not for everyone, and you must consider your comfort in meeting online.
+Some approaches are hard to deliver online, such as EMDR, play therapy, and some Gestalt techniques.

 Please feel free to contact me anytime to discuss virtual therapy and whether my services are the right fit for you.